Products of consecutive integers with unusual anatomy: Introduction

 \subsection{Methods of proof: the bad intervals}

-We now discuss the methods of proof of \Cref{bad-thm}, which is the most difficult result to establish in this paper.
+We now discuss the methods of proof of \Cref{bad-thm}, which is the most difficult result to establish in this paper, and requires different techniques than those used to handle the very bad or $F_3$ intervals.
 It turns out that bad intervals $\{N+1,\dots,N+H\}$ of a large length $H$ (e.g., $H \geq \log^{20} x$) can be shown to have a relatively small contribution by sieve methods, together with known facts about the scarcity of large prime gaps.
 The main difficulty is with the short bad intervals.
 A typical case arises when $H=2$ and $N+1 = p_0^2 m$ for some prime $p_0 = z^{1+o(1)}$, and some $p_0$-smooth number $m$ less than $x/p_0^2$ such that $p_0^2 m + 1$ is also $p_0$-smooth; then $p_0^2 m_0+1$ will be contained in the bad interval $\{p_0^2 m, p_0^2 m+1\}$, but will most likely not be divisible by the square of its largest prime factor.
 The problem of controlling the number of examples $p_0^2 m + 1$ of this form is similar to the familiar problem of counting consecutive smooth numbers; however, the level $p_0 = z^{1+o(1)}$ of smoothness here is too large for tools such as St{\o}rmer's theorem \cite{stormer} to be applicable, while simultaneously being too small for results on binary correlations of multiplicative functions \cite{teravainen} to be usable.
 Instead, we use an ``anti-sieve'', taking advantage of the fact that smooth numbers have an \emph{elevated} chance of being divisible by small primes (as opposed to the classical sieve-theoretic situation where one often wishes to count rough numbers not divisible by such a prime).

 For sake of this informal discussion, let us assume that $p_0^2 m+1$ is squarefree and comparable to $x$.
 Then from the fundamental theorem of arithmetic, if $p_0^2 m + 1$ is to be $p_0$-smooth, we must have